With this one, the series arrives on the Sega Genesis with a bang. I found this game

 Before continuing, it needs to be said: this game is difficult.
 Very difficult.
 Difficulty is nothing new for this series, but this game has some of the longest, most punishing stages out of any of them.
 The only one that might be more difficult is the U.S. version of Castlevania III.

 This does have redeeming qualities like better control and a faster pace.
 Overall I found it more fun than its predecessors.
 It took me quite a while to get through this one compared to any of the others, though.
+Limited continues is a real buzzkill at this point in time, though save states on emulator / in the modern console collections helps with that.

 This does have redeeming qualities like better control and a faster pace.
 Overall I found it more fun than its predecessors.
 It took me quite a while to get through this one compared to any of the others, though.
+Limited continues is a real buzzkill at this point in time, though save states on emulator / in the modern console collections helps with that.

 Things get creative again, as the next area is upside down.
 At this point the game is just messing with us.
 I find myself wishing I could switch characters on the fly, but unfortunately this is one of those games where your choice at the beginning is the one you're stuck with.
-While Eric is good, I'd like to be able to try some of these stages with John to see how it works out.

 ICONIC MOON ALERT!
 It's a wee bit different here than it is in the other games.
 It's full, for one thing.